trevordbunch/cis411_lab0/labreports/LAB_wadebuhr.md

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+  A successful CI build means that the new code changes were built, tested, and merged to a shared repository.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

+  Some additional changes I would add would be, to compile the new or changed code.
+Perform some unit tests, analyze the code.
+We could then add in an automated acceptance test.
+Have some integration/API tests, smoke test, and regression tests.

 # Step 6: Merging the feature branch
 * The output of my git commit log